ReemNawaf/aMovie/README.md

 ### Recorded Demo
 https://user-images.githubusercontent.com/32703659/210823920-bb7f6dc0-eb0f-4a8a-ae18-39136656cecc.mp4

-## To Start
-This is a normal flutter app.
-You should follow the instructions in the [official documentation](https://flutter.io/docs/get-started/install).

 ## Screenshots
 | Home Page | User Profile | User Profile | Movies Page By Genres |